Biobank Belgian Red Cross-Flanders

 Biobank: only with your consent as a donor

 The Biobank Belgian Red Cross-Flanders makes human bodily material available only with the donor's consent.
 The medical questionnaire you fill out as a blood, plasma and platelet donor with every donation contains a statement.
 With this you give your consent or not to the use of your donation material for scientific research.
 Only with the donor's consent can donations that do not qualify for transfusion, residual fractions of that donation or residual samples be distributed by the biobank.
 This is strictly controlled by a thorough review of each medical questionnaire and an electronic control system during the processing of products and samples.
 If the donor does not give consent, the unsuitable products, residual fractions and samples are destroyed.
-In turn, patient and organ donor samples from the Histocompatibility and Immunogenicity Laboratory at the blood service may not be used if the patient or donor objects.
+In turn, patient and organ donor samples from the Histocompatibility and Immunogenicity Laboratory at Blood Service may not be used if the patient or donor objects.

 Biobank: anonymization of products